GRAVITATION

 \(p\) impacts the compact object.

-See figure 6 for the plot of this trajectory.
+See figure 6 above for the plot of this trajectory.

 Interpretation of results and phenomena observable near a black hole (physical \(R\) \(< R_s\))